TobiasPSP/doneland_sources/Components/Microcontroller/First Steps/README.md

 Starting with microcontrollers is easy when you follow these simple steps:

 1. **Choose a Microcontroller:**
-   Review the available [microcontroller models](https://done.land/components/microcontroller/families/) and choose the one that best fits your needs.
+   Review the available [microcontroller models](https://done.land/components/microcontroller/families/) and [choose the one that best fits your needs](https://done.land/components/microcontroller/firststeps/#1-choose-a-microcontroller).

 2. **Pick a Development Board:**
-   Select a user-friendly development board that includes your chosen microcontroller.
+   [Select a user-friendly development](https://done.land/components/microcontroller/firststeps/#2-choose-a-development-board) board that includes your chosen microcontroller.
 Development boards are *ready-to-use PCBs* with the microcontroller and essential peripherals (e.g., USB connectors, UART, crystal, and voltage regulators).
 You might also consider a matching [expansion board](https://done.land/components/microcontroller/expansionboards/), which acts like a [breadboard](https://done.land/tools/breadboard/) but is tailored to specific development boards.
 Expansion boards simplify prototyping by managing power supply, wiring, sensors, and peripherals.

 3. **Buy the Necessary Hardware:**
-   Once you’ve chosen your microcontroller and development board, acquire the necessary hardware.
+   Once you’ve chosen your microcontroller and development board, [acquire the necessary hardware](https://done.land/components/microcontroller/firststeps/#3-where-to-buy).
 Start with a simple project, like building a [WLED LED Controller](https://done.land/components/microcontroller/firmware/fromsomeoneelse/wled/#what-you-need).
-These projects list all required components and guide you through initial steps.
+These projects list all required components, so you can order them at your favorite electronics shop or AliExpress.
+Once you got the parts, the projects guide you through all steps, simple and easy.

 4. **Program Your Microcontroller:**
    Write instructions for your microcontroller using *firmware*.
 Begin with *pre-made firmware*, such as the [WLED LED Controller](https://done.land/components/microcontroller/firmware/fromsomeoneelse/wled/#what-you-need).
 This lets you focus on connecting your development board to your PC.
 Once comfortable with uploading firmware, you can explore creating your own programs.